MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-custom-monitoring-examples.md

 WHERE PMI.IllustrationID IS NULL
 ```

-The preceding query returns one record without a model illustration in the `Production.ProductModelIllustration` table.
+The query returns one record without a model illustration in the `Production.ProductModelIllustration` table:

 ![Screenshot of running the query for the second example.](./media/sql-server-custom-monitoring-management-pack/two-state-monitor-example-2-select-result.png)